What We Believe

-In the following centuries, as the British Empire spread throughout the world, the church was carried along with it.
-Today, the church is made up of approximately 80 million people worldwide (the largest number of whom come from the continents of Africa and Asia).
-These Anglicans scattered across the globe have grown to appreciate the unique blend of Catholic worship and Protestant theology.
-At St. Paul’s, we enjoy our place under the umbrella of Anglicanism through membership in the Anglican Church in North America and the historic Anglican Diocese of South Carolina.
+In the following centuries, as the British Empire spread throughout the world, the Church was carried along with it.
+Today, the Anglican Church is made up of approximately 80 million people worldwide (the largest number of whom come from the continents of Africa and Asia).
+These Anglicans scattered across the globe, have grown to appreciate the unique blend of Catholic worship, and Protestant theology.
+At St. Paul’s, we are members of the Anglican Church in North America, and the historic Anglican Diocese of South Carolina.

 We affirm that the Canon of Holy Scripture is central to our Rule of Faith, standing as the ultimate norm of belief and practice.
 We affirm the Bible to be the authoritative and inspired (II Timothy 3:16-17) word of God and as “containing all things necessary to salvation.”
 Hence, we test all things by God’s word written.

 We affirm the 39 canonical books of the Old Testament and the 27 books of the New Testament to be the limits of biblical inspiration.
 The received books of the “Apocrypha,” while useful for instruction, are in no way afforded the same status as the inspired books of the Old and New Testaments.
 The Church may read them “for an example of life and instruction of manners,” yet they are not used or applied to establish binding doctrine (cf. Article VI of the 39 Articles of Religion of the Church of England).

 We also affirm Two Sacraments as ordained by Christ Himself – Baptism and the Supper of the Lord – ministered with unfailing use of Christ’s words of Institution, and of the elements ordained by Him (cf. Chicago-Lambeth Quadrilateral of 1886/1888).